choxos/CitingRetracted/README.md

 # Post-Retraction Citation Tracker (PRCT)

-A comprehensive web application built with Django to track retracted scientific papers and analyze their post-retraction citation patterns.
-PRCT helps researchers and institutions identify potential issues in academic literature by monitoring which retracted papers continue to be cited in current research, providing critical insights for maintaining research integrity.
+A comprehensive database tracking retracted scientific papers and their post-retraction citations, helping researchers identify potential issues in the academic literature.

+## Features

+- **Retracted Paper Database**: Track papers that have been retracted, with expressions of concern, corrections, and other editorial notices
+- **Citation Analysis**: Monitor how many times retracted papers continue to be cited after retraction
+- **Advanced Search**: Filter by journal, subject, country, retraction reason, and more
+- **Analytics Dashboard**: Visualize citation patterns, geographic distribution, and temporal trends
+- **Real-time Data**: Regular updates from Retraction Watch and citation databases
+- **API Access**: Programmatic access to data for researchers

+## Analytics Implementation

+This application includes Google Analytics 4 (GA4) for tracking user interactions and research usage patterns:

+### Setup
+1. Replace `G-XXXXXXXXXX` in `templates/xera_base.html` with your actual GA4 Measurement ID
+2. The analytics code is only loaded in production (when `DEBUG=False`)

+### Privacy Features
+- IP anonymization enabled
+- Google Signals disabled
+- Ad personalization disabled
+- Academic research-focused event tracking

+### Tracked Events
+- **Search Queries**: Track what researchers search for and result counts
+- **Paper Views**: Monitor which retracted papers are accessed
+- **Citation Analysis**: Track interactions with citation data
+- **Dashboard Usage**: Monitor analytics dashboard engagement
+- **External Links**: Track clicks to DOI and PubMed links

 ## ✨ Key Features